gabrielmoris/docker/aws-deploy/README.md

 # Main notes

-- In Prod I dont need Volumes to do ing-mounts.
+- In Prod I dont need Volumes to do bind-mounts.

-## Deployment-01-starting-setup.
+## Deployment-01-starting-setup (do it yourself Approach).

 I can do it in 3 simple steps: